Entity Matcher API

 Entity definitions

-Parsing logic (AND/OR and parentheses)
+Parsing logic (AND/OR/NOT and parentheses)

 1. Split the expression by AND only when parentheses depth is 0.